 Google added a new dimension to virtual reality

 Now you have several millions of VR viewers out in the public.
 But what about the rest of the World.
-The price of the viewers are getting down.
+The price of the viewers is coming down.
 You can get a knock off cardboard from AliExpress (they won’t last long but what the heck), make yourself one or get our ViarBox (individual or branded ones).
-You will need a pair, because Facebook has already started support for 360 videos on the news feed.
-This clearly explains Facebook vision.
+You will need a pair because Facebook has already started support for 360 videos on the news feed.
+This clearly explains Facebook’s vision.
 They believe VR is going to be present in every household.